-Having examined the documents requested under the provisions of Regulation (EC) No 1049/2001 regarding public access to documents, I have come to the conclusion that they may be partially disclosed.
-In the document with reference number Ares(2016)5732156, some paragraphs have been deleted as they are out of the scope of the request.
-Some parts of other documents have been blanked out as their disclosure is prevented by exception to the right of access laid down in Article 4 of this Regulation.
+Having examined the document/documents requested under the provisions of Regulation (EC) No 1049/2001 regarding public access to documents, I have come to the conclusion that it/they may be partially disclosed.
+Some parts of the document/documents have been blanked out as their disclosure is prevented by exception/exceptions to the right of access laid down in Article 4 of this Regulation.